Trusts, Probate & Estate Lawyers Serving Santa Barbara, Ventura, San Luis Obispo, Montecito, Goleta, Santa Ynez, Carpinteria, Santa Maria, and Oxnard

 - Probate Litigation- Contesting a Will, Undue Influence, Mental Incapacity, Breach of Fiduciary Duties, and Filing Creditor Claims.

-Talkov Law's Santa Barbara attorneys serve all of Santa Barbara, including the cities of Santa Barbara, Montecito, Goleta, Isla Vista, Santa Ynez, Los Olivos, Buellton, Solvang, Lompoc, Carpinteria, as well as Ventura, Oxnard, Santa Maria, San Luis Obispo, and surrounding areas.
+Talkov Law's attorneys serve all of Santa Barbara, including the cities of Santa Barbara, Montecito, Goleta, Isla Vista, Santa Ynez, Los Olivos, Buellton, Solvang, Lompoc, Carpinteria, as well as Ventura, Oxnard, Santa Maria, San Luis Obispo, and surrounding areas.